Your legal obligations: Part-time vs casual workers

 Part-time versus casual

-Eloise Callister-Baker, a solicitor at MinterEllisonRuddWatts, explains that when you engage a worker on a part-time basis, they’re either a permanent or fixed-term employee, but they don’t work full-time hours.
-A ‘casual employee’, on the other hand, isn’t defined in employment legislation.
-But ‘casual’ usually refers to an employee who has no guaranteed hours of work, no regular pattern of work, and no ongoing expectation of employment.
+Joshua Kimpton, a Senior Associate at MinterEllisonRuddWatts, explains that a part-time employee is essentially a permanent or fixed-term employee, who doesn’t work full-time hours.
+A ‘casual employee’, on the other hand, usually refers to an employee who works on a ‘casual basis’ with no guaranteed hours of work, no regular pattern of work, and no ongoing expectation of employment.

-“Casual employees are employees who work on an ‘as and when requested’ basis.
-This means that casual employees only work when they accept work that is offered to them,” says Callister-Baker.
-“Employers are not required to provide work to casuals, and casuals are not required to accept work.”
+“Casual employees work on an ‘as and when requested’ basis.
+This means that casual employees are only required to work when they accept a work assignment that is offered to them,” says Kimpton.
+“An employer is under no obligation to offer work to a causal employee, and a casual employee has no obligation to accept the work that is offered.”

 How do hours and pay differ?

-While part-time employees work a set number of hours per week, the hours that casuals work may vary – and you are not required to guarantee the hours.
+While part-time employees usually work a set number of hours per week, the hours that casuals work typically vary, depending on the length of the casual assignment - and employers are not required to guarantee the hours of each assignment.
 This can create more flexibility, especially during busy periods when you need more workers on an ad-hoc basis.

-Part-time employees earn a consistent wage based on their ordinary hours of work and, in most cases, they’ll be automatically enrolled in a KiwiSaver scheme.
+Part-time employees earn a consistent wage or salary in accordance with the terms of their employment agreement, and, in most cases, they’ll be automatically enrolled in a KiwiSaver scheme.

-Casual employees are paid on an hourly basis and are not automatically enrolled in a KiwiSaver scheme, unless they’ve have been working for an employer for 28 days continuously, or they let the employer know that they want to opt in.
+Casual employees are usually paid on an hourly basis and are not automatically enrolled in a KiwiSaver scheme, unless their assignment is for more than 28 continuous days, or they let the employer know that they want to opt in to KiwiSaver.

-Callister-Baker adds that there are no legal requirements around length of shifts for casuals and part-timers, except when health and safety considerations come into play.
+Kimpton adds that there are no legal requirements around length of shifts for casuals and part-timers, except when health and safety considerations come into play (or when the employee works in an industry, or a safety sensitive role, with specific shift limitations).

-“Employers have the same health and safety obligations for casuals and part-time workers as they do for full-time employees,” she says.
+“Employers have the same health and safety obligations for casuals and part-time employees as they do for full-time employees.
+Employers also owe health and safety obligations to other workers, such as contractors,” he says.

 What are the leave entitlements?

-“Casuals, on the other hand, are typically paid holiday pay at a rate of 8% of their gross earnings,” says Callister-Baker.
-“This must be a separate identifiable component of their remuneration.
-This is on the basis that casual work is so intermittent or irregular that it is impracticable for the employer to provide the worker with four weeks’ annual leave.”
+“This must be a separate identifiable component of their wages.
+The reason for this arrangement is because casual work is so intermittent or irregular that it is usually impracticable for the employer to provide the employee with four weeks’ annual leave.”

-You are required to provide sick leave, bereavement leave and family violence leave, if a worker has either completed six months’ continuous service, or if they work a certain pattern of hours in the preceding six months (at least an average of 10 hours a week, and at least one hour each week or at least 40 hours each month).
+You are required to provide sick leave, bereavement leave and family violence leave, if an employee has either completed six months’ continuous employment, or if they work a certain pattern of hours in the preceding six months (at least an average of 10 hours a week, and at least one hour each week or at least 40 hours each month).

 How is dismissal different?

-“In this case, there’s no employment relationship on foot, so the employer would not need to undertake a dismissal process.
+“In this case, there’s no need to undertake a formal dismissal process as there is no active employment relationship.
 Instead, the employer could simply choose not to offer further work to the person.”

 Your other legal obligations

-Employers are required to give workers a copy of their employment agreement in writing.
+Employers are required to give employees a copy of their employment agreement in writing.
 It must include terms and conditions that are at least as good as the minimum rights in the law.
-You must not change any part of the employment agreement unless an employee agrees to it.

-“If a casual is required to accept work, but they do not have guaranteed hours of work, this would constitute a ‘zero-hour contract’, which is unlawful in New Zealand,” she says.
+“If you require acasual to accept work, but do not provide them guaranteed hours of work, this would constitute a ‘zero-hour contract’, which is unlawful in New Zealand,” he says.

 If any employee feels they have been unlawfully discriminated against, they can bring a claim before the Employment Relations Authority if informal discussions and/or mediation are unsuccessful.